microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 For testing the FHIR service in Azure Health Data Services, Postman is often configured to call the FHIR service's endpoint directly.
 In some circumstances, however, users may choose to deploy Microsoft's OSS [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) to supplement the FHIR service with additional FHIR data filtering capabilities.
 When FHIR service is paired with FHIR-Proxy, testing the FHIR service with Postman requires setting up Postman to call the FHIR-Proxy endpoint rather than the FHIR service endpoint.
 In this guide, we will take you through the steps needed to configure Postman to call a FHIR-Proxy endpoint.

 ## Prerequisites
 + [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) role in your Azure Subscription
 + [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#all-roles) role in your Azure Active Directory (AAD) tenant
 + **FHIR service** deployed.
 More information about FHIR service can be found [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).
 + **FHIR-Proxy** deployed and set up with AAD authentication and app roles for connecting to FHIR service.
+See [here](FHIR-Starter_ARM_template_README.md) for information about configuring FHIR-Proxy AAD authentication.
 + **Postman** installed - desktop or web client.
+Postman should already be set up with a `fhir-service` environment as detailed in [this guide](./Postman_FHIR_service_README.md).
 Information about installing Postman is available [here](https://www.getpostman.com/).

 ## Getting started
 To set up Postman for testing FHIR service via FHIR-Proxy, we'll walk through these steps: